Slips happen! How to recover from making mistakes at work

-Feedback should be a two-way conversation, where you and your employee are working together to uncover learnings and apply them to future endeavours.
+Feedback should be a two-way conversation.
+You and your employee should work together to uncover learnings and apply them to future projects.
 This is where you can take on the role of a coach, creating a culture of ongoing employee development.

 Managers need feedback, too

 You can develop a culture of feedback on your team by asking for it on a regular basis.
 Officevibe’s Employee Feedback tool helps managers collect meaningful insights from their team—and even supports you in crafting a response.

 Officevibe pulse survey data shows that 28% of employees feel that the frequency of feedback they receive is not enough to help them understand how they can improve.

 In the fast-paced modern workforce, you need to develop a habit of employee feedback exchanges with your team that goes beyond their annual performance review.
 Frequent coaching has proven to be a gamechanger for intrinsic motivation, employee engagement, and improvement of overall employee experience.

 Recurring one-on-one meetings are a great opportunity to give employee feedback on a regular basis.
 The Officevibe one-on-one software lets you and your employee set talking points in advance in a shared agenda, so you both know what you’ll discuss.
 Plus, you can set trackable action items at the end of every meeting, ensuring feedback leads to real outcomes.

 Now that you’ve nailed down the most essential tips for your delivery, it’s time to put them into practice with these employee feedback examples.

 Your role as a manager is to help your employees develop and contribute their best efforts towards the team’s shared goals.
 This sometimes means delivering tough feedback, but only when it will ultimately help them improve.
 In fact, according to Officevibe pulse survey data, 23% of employees say that the feedback they receive doesn’t help them grow and develop.